The older, but still outstanding Petzl Nao 2 Headlamp can save you about $100 off the new Nao Plus.

 I have 6 headlamps I use for looking for snakes (herping) in Thailand’s rainforest on an almost nightly basis.
 This is my “Go-To” light because I just haven’t found anything better.
+(Update: I found a couple that are better – see the first couple that beat this one in the 2018 buyer’s guide HERE.)
 There surely is something better, but it’s damn decent, and I don’t have too many complaints.
 I do have some that I’ll cover later.

 I’ll jump right into the…